 Transformative Latino Leadership Project

-Justice Sonia Sotomayor, U.S. Supreme Court Justice, in a two-hour public converstation on the campus of the University of Notre Dame, the first Latina Supreme Court Justice discussed a wide range of legal, intellectual, cultural and even personal issues arising from her life and career, September 2, 2015.
-(View Justice Sonia Sotomayor Video)
+The first Latina U.S. Supreme Court Justice discussed a wide range of legal, intellectual, cultural and even personal issues arising from her life and career in a two-hour public conversation at Notre Dame on September 2, 2015.
+(View Justice Sonia Sotomayor video)

-Julián Castro, San Antonio Mayor, was interviewed by his former faculty mentor Professor Luis Fraga in a public forum event titled "American Politics in the 21st Century: Latino Civic Engagement," April 7, 2014.
-(View Julián Castro Interview)
+The San Antonio Mayor was interviewed by his former faculty mentor Professor Luis Fraga in a public forum event titled "American Politics in the 21st Century: Latino Civic Engagement," April 7, 2014.
+(View Julián Castro interview)